Radial Partitioning with Spectral Penalty Parameter Selection in Distributed Optimization for Power Systems: Numerical Results

-Figure \ref{fig:res_rho} shows the plots of the minimum residual of the regions versus the number of iterations for different values of $\rho$.
-As can be seen, $\rho$ can significantly change the number of iterations.
-As also reported in \cite{mhanna2018component}, the oscillations in the progress of the residual slow down the convergence of the distributed algorithms.
+Table \ref{tab:res2} reports the results of using DiCA for larger instances that are solved using the adaptive component-based DO in \cite{mhanna2018adaptive}.
+The DiCA algorithm performs better compared to the adaptive component-based algorithm.
+However, the performance gap gets smaller as the radial partitioning returns more number of partitions.
+Our numerical results align with the limited literature on the topic of partitioning, indicating that reducing the number of sub-problems can significantly decrease the number of iterations.
+We did not report the running times in our tables, since IPM is much faster using a single machine for experiments, and the running times are not informative.
+Using distributed optimization (DO) is justified when data privacy necessitates multiple agents or the problem size is so large that a generic solver like Ipopt cannot handle it.
+These are the topics of future research for very large modern power networks.

-Figure \ref{fig:iter_rho} shows the number of iterations versus $\rho$.
-For all the tested problems, DiCA does not converge if $\rho$ is smaller than a certain limit, for example, in Figure \ref{fig:res_rho} for the case300 problem, when $\rho=200$.
-Figure \ref{fig:iter_rho} shows that there is an optimal value of $\rho$ which minimizes the number of iterations.
-Having just one (or at most four) parameters gives us options to easily optimize or use adaptive parameter selection.
+Figure \ref{fig:res_rho} shows the plots of the minimum residual of the regions versus the number of iterations.
+As explained in \cite{mhanna2018component}, the oscillations in the progress of the residual is one of the reasons of slow convergence in DO.
+As can be seen, for almost all examples, we do not see oscillations in the plots performing our DiCA algorithm.

 One of the benefits of using radial partitioning is simplifying the structure of the sub-problems.
 One way to measure this is by counting the number of iterations for solving the problem using a generic interior-point solver.
 This works since in practice, the number of iterations of interior-point methods is independent of the size of the problem, and relies more on the structure \cite{nocedal1999numerical, boyd2004convex}.
 In other words, problems that are closer to be \emph{ill-conditioned} take more iterations to solve by interior-point methods.
 Table \ref{tab:res3} shows that number of iterations for solving some problem instances using Ipopt, and the average number of iterations for the sub-problems, which are significantly smaller.